junxit/us-congress-bills-114/metadata.md

 - House — Transportation and Infrastructure Committee

+## Recorded votes (1)

+- 2015-06-15 — [House 114-1-365](votes/house-114-1-0365.md) — On Motion to Suspend the Rules and Pass — **Passed** (389–0)

 ## Actions

 - 2015-05-21 — Introduced in House
 - 2015-05-21 — Introduced in House
 - 2015-05-21 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-05-22 — Referred to the Subcommittee on Highways and Transit.
+- 2015-06-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-06-15 — Considered as unfinished business. (consideration: CR H4361-4362)
+- 2015-06-15 — Considered under suspension of the rules. (consideration: CR H4352-4353)
+- 2015-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2559.
+- 2015-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-15 — Mr. Graves (MO) moved to suspend the rules and pass the bill.
+- 2015-06-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 365). (text: CR H4352)
+- 2015-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 365).(text: CR H4352)